aldanadc/aldanadc/README.md

-I'm a newbie Full Stack Developer looking for a job opportunity
+I'm a newbie Full Stack Developer making her way through her first coding job :)

 <!--
 **aldanadc/aldanadc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.